basvandenberg/spiceweb/spiceweb/doc/source/features_spice.rst

-.. _spice_features:
+.. _features_spice:

 ==============
 SPiCE features
 ==============

-Once you have initiated a new project with a set of protein sequences, you can use the *Calculate* button under the  *Features* tab to calculate a range of sequence-based features.
+After project initiation, you can use the *Calculate* button under the *Features* tab to calculate a range of sequence-based protein features.

 .. image:: img/featcalc0.png
    :width: 640px
    :align: center

-The following sections will bescribe the different feature categories that are offered by the SPiCE website.
-Some of these features were used in our previous research :cite:`vandenberg2010`, :cite:`vandenberg2012`.
-The rest of the features are based on those offered by the PROFEAT website :cite:`li2006`, :cite:`rao2011`, who extracted their features from different sequence-based studies.
+The following sections bescribe the different feature categories that can be calculated on the SPiCE website.
+Some of these features were used in our previous research :cite:`vandenberg2010` :cite:`vandenberg2012`, and the rest was extracted from other feature calculation methods :cite:`li2006` :cite:`rao2011`, :cite:`shen2008`, :cite:`cao2013`.